dieharders/ai-text-server/README.md

 Launch the desktop app locally, then navigate your browser to any web app that supports this project's api and start using ai locally with your own private data for free:

-## Features Roadmap
+## App Features Roadmap

 - ✅ Run locally
-- ✅ Inference: Run open-source AI models for free
 - ✅ Provide easy to use desktop installers
-- ✅ Embeddings: Create vector embeddings from a text or document files
-- ✅ Search: Using a vector database and Llama Index to make semantic or similarity queries
-- ✅ Build custom bots
 - ✅ Save chat history
 - ✅ CPU & GPU support
 - ✅ Windows OS installer
 - ❌ MacOS/Linux installer
-- ❌ Agents (Bots w/ tools)
+- ❌ Docker config for easy server deployment
+- ❌ Support deployment to hosted server with Admin login support
+- ❌ Production ready: This project is currently under active development, there may be bugs

+## Ai Features Roadmap

+- ✅ Inference: Run open-source AI models for free
+- ✅ Embeddings: Create vector embeddings from a text or document files
+- ✅ Search: Using a vector database and Llama Index to make semantic or similarity queries
+- ✅ Build custom bots
+- ✅ Agents: Bots with tools
-- ❌ Workloads (Agent jobs)
+- ❌ Workloads: Agent jobs
 - ❌ Support Multi-Modal models
 - ❌ Diffusion image generation
+- ❌ Infinite context & Long-term memory across conversations (personal memory)
 - ❌ Source citations in RAG responses
-- ❌ Infinite context & Long-term memory across conversations (personal memory)
-- ❌ Support deployment to hosted server (Admin login)
+- ❌ Voice to text (User query) and text-to-speech (Ai responses)
-- ❌ Production ready: This project is currently under active development, there may be bugs

 ## Supported Model Providers

 This is a local first project.
-There are plans to support cloud inference providers in the future.
+The ultimate goal is to support all providers via one API.

 - ✅ [Open-Source](https://huggingface.co)
 - ❌ [Google Gemini](https://gemini.google.com)